 The final section of the Dolores from Bedrock to the confluence with the Colorado River features bigger rapids including Stateline – a long continuous class IV rapid that raises the excitement level!
 Amazing side canyon hikes are prevalent and rival those found in the Grand Canyon.

 All three sections together comprise one of the longest stretches of continuous whitewater rafting in the continental United States with 170 miles of river.
-This execration which can take 10 days makes for an epic Dolores River rafting trip that many compare to a trip down the Grand Canyon.
+This execration which can take 10 day trip through the Dolores River’s Gateway Canyon that many compare to a trip down the Grand Canyon.Â

 Planning Your Trip